-Please note: Scholarship students are eligible to reside in the student townhomes and the new Eagle Hall.
+Please note: Scholarship students are eligible to reside in the student townhomes and Eagle Hall.
 However, students will not qualify for their full award and will only receive a $1,000 credit ($500 per semester) credit against their room charge and will be financially responsible for the balance.

 It is expected and encouraged that all scholarship recipients will become involved in campus activities and events.
 Extraordinary Academic Scholarship recipients are expected to serve as role models for their peers and actively participate in and contribute to campus life through the various clubs and organizations, the Brockport Student Government, in the residence halls or by other means.

-Full-time Study Status
+Full Time Study Status

 Grade Point Average

 All scholars must maintain an institutional GPA of at least 3.25 for the renewal of the scholarship for the next academic year.
 This criterion will be reviewed annually after the spring semester, at which time all scholars must have a minimum 3.25 institutional GPA.
 If an institutional GPA falls below a 3.25 after the fall semester, scholars will have the spring semester to bring their institutional GPA back up to at least a 3.25.

 Scholars are expected to maintain continuous attendance for the fall and spring semesters for the duration of their scholarships.
 Those separating from the College or taking a leave of absence will forfeit eligibility for the scholarship and may not regain eligibility if they return in a subsequent semester.

 A number of students may wish to take advantage of an overseas semester of study or take part in the Washington, Public Service or Disney semester programs.
 Students may not receive a scholarship for a period of Overseas, Washington, Public Service or Disney study.
 Their scholarship may be reinstated upon return providing all other requirements have been met.
 This exception will be granted for only one semester of Overseas, Washington, Public Service or Disney study.